Sathishcodeseeker/Mithun_Math/Resume.md

 ## Current Assignment

-Lead a 7-member engineering team across two parallel workstreams: BAU and post-production support for an enterprise microservices and data platform built on Spring Boot, PySpark, and Databricks, alongside iterative development of an Agentic AI system currently in beta using LangGraph, frontier LLM models, FastAPI, OpenEval, Azure Event Hub, Redis, and Kubernetes.
+Lead a 7-member engineering team across two parallel workstreams: BAU and post-production support for an enterprise microservices and data platform built on Spring Boot, PySpark, and Databricks, alongside iterative development of an Agentic AI aeronautical data extraction system using LangGraph, frontier LLM models, FastAPI, WebSocket streaming, Redis, Azure AI Document Intelligence, and PostgreSQL.

 - Work as Technical Product Owner and hands-on Lead Developer, defining NFRs, shaping architecture, building evaluation frameworks, and mentoring engineers through delivery.
 - Operate in a forward-deployed model by working directly with aviation stakeholders, operational users, and engineering teams to identify workflow bottlenecks and convert them into deployable AI-assisted capabilities.